Assessing Your Aviation SMS Implementation

 4 – Preparedness vs. Production

 QMS in the aviation industry attempts to deliver the best customer service experience, part of which means no delays.
-Obviously, this regularly runs at odds with certain SMS policies and procedures that have a tendency to slow things down for the sake of safety.
+Obviously, this regularly runs at odds with certain SMS policies and procedures that tend to slow things down for the sake of safety.
 Moreover, there is frankly a tone of pressure at all levels of an organization to produce rather than ensure preparedness: